 Content is no longer king in adult learning – problem-solving is king.
 If your team has elected to conduct training, ensure the training addresses the actual problem – don’t just settle for off-the-shelf content, even if it’s good.
 (Incidentally, many learning needs can be solved in ways other than formal training).
 Since content isn’t king, learners are more apt to learn by doing than by passive listening.
 Simulations or practice scenarios go a long way.

-Bottom line: The learning solution should be specific to the problem.
+Bottom line: The learning solution should be specific to the problem or opportunity.

 It’s easy to get learning wrong, even if you have the best intentions and pay top dollar.
 But the best learning environments – the ones that really result in change – incorporate adult learning theory into the bones of the learning experience.